equinor/radix-public-site/public-site/docs/src/guides/external-alias/index.md

 ## Configure `dnsExternalAlias` in radixonfig.yaml

 Add the alias to `dnsExternalAlias` in radixconfig.yaml.
 You can add multiple entries as long as the `alias` value is unique.
-The referenced environment must be built and deployed in order for the changes to take effect.
+The referenced environment must be re-deployed in order for the changes to take effect.

 If `useCertificateAutomation` is `true`, the external DNS record must be already created in order for Radix to start the automatic certificate issuing process.